-Claimant,
+, Claimant,

 v.
-Action Number: 06-BOR-2226
+Action Number: 06-BOR-2360

-inia Department of I Human Resources,
+, ginia Department of d Human Resources,

 Respondent.

 DECISION OF STATE HEARING OFFICER

 I. INTRODUCTION:

-This is a report of the State Hearing Officer resulting from a fair hearing concluded on August 10, 2006 for This hearing was held in accordance with the provisions found in the Common Chapters Manual, Chapter 700 of the West Virginia Department of Health and Human Resources.
-This fair hearing was convened on August 10, 2006 on a timely appeal, filed May 2, 2006.
-It should be noted that the hearing was originally scheduled for July 11, 2006 but was rescheduled at Department's request.
-It should also be noted here that repayment of benefits is pending a hearing decision.
+This is a report of the State Hearing Officer resulting from a fair hearing concluded on August 24, 2006 for This hearing was held in accordance with the provisions found in the Common Chapters Manual, Chapter 700 of the West Virginia Department of Health and Human Resources.
+This fair hearing was convened by telephone conference on August 24, 2006 on a timely appeal filed June 30, 2006.

+It should also be noted here that repayment of benefits has been pending a hearing decision.

 II.
 PROGRAM PURPOSE:

 The Program entitled Food Stamp Program is set up cooperatively between the Federal and State governments and administered by the West Virginia Department of Health & Human Resources.

 The purpose of the Food Stamp Program is to provide an effective means of utilizing the nation's abundance of food "to safeguard the health and well-being of the nation's population and raise levels of nutrition among low-income households".
 This is accomplished through the issuance of EBT benefits to households who meet the eligibility criteria established by the Food and Nutrition Service of the U.S. Department of Agriculture

 III.
 PARTICIPANTS:

-1
+1. Claimant.